-Here we take the beam looked at previously and calculate the rotations at the supports, show the maximum deflection is at midspan, and calculate the maximum deflection:
+For the beam looked at previously, calculate the rotations at the supports, show the maximum deflection is at midspan, and calculate the maximum deflection.

-Step 1The appropriate free-body diagram is:
+The appropriate free-body diagram is:

 Note that in this diagram we have taken the cut so that all loading is accounted for.
 Taking moments about the cut, we have: